hhw1101/Intro-to-Prog-RAI/Week 4/Lecture/Lecture_4.md

 a = 10;
 ptr = &a;
-// if *ptr = &a then the variable 'a' is reassigned with it's address
+// if *ptr = &a then the variable "a" is reassigned with it"s address
 ~~~